LavelleBrown/virtual-pet/README.md

 # virtual-pet

-This project Virtual Pet envolves us using the lessons we learned about classes, properties, methods, and constructors.
+This project Virtual Pet involves us using the lessons we learned about classes, properties, methods, and constructors.